purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 I have replicated the same speedup on Zen 4 later.
 :::

-This is a 1.8x speedup!
-Not quite exciting, but an improvement nonetheless.
+This is a 1.8x speedup -- not quite exciting, but an improvement nonetheless.
 Also, `PARALLELISM == 2` turns out to indeed be the best value.

 <aside-inline-here />

-There's a few other improvements to make, like replacing recursion with Gray code, entirely getting rid of vtables and heap allocation, but I think this post is already getting long, and we won't be able to get greater than a 1.5x improvement this way, so let's call it quits.
+Some other improvements are possible, like replacing recursion with Gray code and abolishing vtables and heap allocation.
+But this post is already getting long, and we will not be able to get a greater than 1.5x improvement this way, so let's call it quits.

 ### Results